 Queso costeño is the traditional cheese used for this recipe.
 It’s a semi-hard and very salty cheese.

-Cassava flour and cornstarch absorb liquids very easily.
+Cassava flour and cornstarch absorb liquids very quickly.
 So, mix all your dry ingredients, cheese, egg, and butter first, before adding the milk.

 If you are using mozzarella cheese, add 1-1/2 cups of shredded cheese.
 Because this cheese is semi-soft, you’ll only need to add 2 tablespoons of milk.

 Another option is to use ¾ cup feta cheese + ¼ cup queso fresco.
 You might need to reduce the salt to ¾ teaspoon.
-Now you have two soft cheeses, that means more moisture for the dough.
-You’ll need to add 1 teaspoon milk at a time until you have a playdough like dough.
+With this substitution, you are using two soft cheeses, which means more moisture for the dough.
+You’ll need to add 1 teaspoon of milk at a time until you have a playdough-like dough.

-Or, use 1 cup of feta cheese and adapt your recipe to option above.
+Or, you can use 1 cup of feta cheese and adapt your recipe to the option above.

 Once you have your dough ready, you can either keep it in the fridge for up to 3 days, freeze it for up to 2 months, or use it immediately.